Vegetable prices nearly doubled

 Recently, Minister of Industry and Trade Nguyen Hong Dien issued an official dispatch on increasing inspection and market supervision in the aftermath of storm No. 3.

-The telegram was issued to control the market, strictly handle violations, and resolutely prevent hoarding and unreasonable price increases, especially for food, foodstuffs, and essential goods to serve the consumption needs of people and businesses in the post-storm period.
+The directive was issued to control the market, strictly handle violations, and resolutely prevent hoarding and unreasonable price increases.
+This is especially important for food, essential goods, and necessities to meet the consumption needs of people and businesses in the post-storm period.

 The leader of the Domestic Market Department (Ministry of Industry and Trade) advised people to stay calm, coordinate with state management agencies and functional forces to overcome damage and reserve resources such as essential goods, not to hoard more than necessary to prioritize areas heavily affected by the storm.